apecloud/kubeblocks/docs/user_docs/connect_database/connect-database-in-production-environment.md

 In the production environment, it is normal to connect a database with CLI and SDK clients.
 There are three scenarios.

 - Scenario 1: Client1 and the database are in the same Kubernetes cluster.
 To connect client1 and the database, see [Use ClusterIP](#scenario-1-connect-database-in-the-same-kubernetes-cluster).
 - Scenario 2: Client2 is outside the Kubernetes cluster, but it is in the same VPC as the database.
-To connect client2 and the database, see [Expose VPC Address](#scenario-2-client-outside-the-kubernetes-cluster-but-in-the-same-vpc-as-the-kubernetes-cluster).
+To connect client2 and the database, see [Expose VPC Private Address](#scenario-2-client-outside-the-kubernetes-cluster-but-in-the-same-vpc-as-the-kubernetes-cluster).
 - Scenario 3: Client3 and the database are in different VPCs, such as other VPCs or the public network.
 To connect client3 and the database, see [Expose VPC Public Address](#scenario-3-connect-database-with-clients-in-other-vpcs-or-public-networks).

 See the figure below to get a clear image of the network location.